DETAILED ACTION

 wherein the first authentication method is a login authentication to a predetermined service, (FIG. 9, login screen 905: [0061])

-authenticate the user according to a second authentication method, wherein the second authentication method is a predetermined authentication method comprising possession authentication to confirm the user is in physical possession of a tangible object, by using the NFC unit… (Multifactor authentication verifies user using two or more factors, such as possession factor of a security token or NFC dongle: [0061], [0074])
+authenticate the target user according to the second authentication method, wherein the second authentication method comprises possession authentication to confirm the target user is in physical possession of a tangible object by using the NFC unit… (Multifactor authentication verifies user using two or more factors, such as possession factor of a security token or NFC dongle: [0061], [0074])

 Jass does not explicitly teach: